 EXPERT BAKING TIPS

 - Use salted butter!
 Salted butter has a savory richness that really elevates and carries the cocoa flavor.
-Cocoa has no sugar or salt in it, so without a rich flavor carrier it can be rather unexciting.
+Cocoa is powder lacks the body of cocoa butter which has flavor in itself, so without a rich flavor carrier it can be rather bland.
 Use salted butter and see the difference yourself!

 - Use a mixer.
 You can use a stand mixer or a hand mixer, but I do recommend using one since it will ensure that the sugar fully dissolved in the eggs for that shiny top.